 Dubai, United Arab Emirates

-Application: Residential Building
+Application: Commercial Building

 There is one thing that Xylem shares with the greatest engineering innovators, and that is continuous investment into new product development.
 This can been seen at the spectacular development of the Burj Khalifa in Dubai – the world’s tallest manmade structure.